mrsombre/docker-ansible/README.md

-# docker-ansible
+# Docker: Ansible

+## Description

-Docker ansible image based on alpine linux
+This is a docker image with ansible based on alpine linux